astroumd/lmtoy/docs/source/glossary.rst

       defined by its own seting of *(crval, crpix, cdelt)* in a FITS WCS sense.
       See also :ref:`storage`.

+    SRDP
+      Science Ready Data Products (SRDP) are the data produced by the pipeline that can be used to write a paper, in theory.
+In practice the PI will want to assess the quality, perhaps even tune some pipeline parameters, and re-run the pipeline.

     SubObsNum
       Sub-Observatation Number - see **ObsNum**

+    Timely Analysis Products (TAP)
+      The SLpipeline produces a set of Timely Analysis Products, mostly in the form of figures, for the PI to asses the quality of the data.
+See also SRDP.

     TolTec
       Continuum mapping instrument